Mary I of England: False pregnancy

 In September 1554, Mary stopped menstruating.
 She gained weight, and felt nauseated in the mornings.
-For these reasons, almost the entirety of her court, including her physicians, believed she was pregnant.
-Parliament passed an act making Philip regent in the event of Mary's death in childbirth.
-In the last week of April 1555, Elizabeth was released from house arrest, and called to court as a witness to the birth, which was expected imminently.
-According to Giovanni Michieli, the Venetian ambassador, Philip may have planned to marry Elizabeth in the event of Mary's death in childbirth, but in a letter to his brother-in-law Maximilian of Austria, Philip expressed uncertainty as to whether Mary was pregnant.
+Almost the entirety of her court, including her physicians, believed she was pregnant.
+Parliament passed the Treason Act of 1554 making Philip regent in the event of Mary's death in childbirth.
+For the joint Chapel Royal and Capilla Flamenca choirs singing together in December 1554, Mary commissioned Missa Puer natus est nobis from Thomas Tallis.
+The festive mass setting is based on the plainchant 'A Child is born for us', which alludes to the birth of a baby boy for England.
+Elizabeth was released from house arrest in the last week of April 1555, and was called to court as a witness to the birth, which was expected imminently.
+According to Giovanni Michieli, the Venetian ambassador, Philip may have planned to marry Elizabeth if Mary died, but in a letter to his brother-in-law Maximilian of Austria, Philip expressed uncertainty as to whether Mary was pregnant.
+Mary's pregnancy had its pros and cons for Elizabeth: if Mary died during childbirth, Elizabeth would become the new queen, but if Mary gave birth to a healthy baby, Elizabeth's chances of becoming queen would recede sharply.

 Thanksgiving services in the diocese of London were held at the end of April after false rumours that Mary had given birth to a son spread across Europe.
 Through May and June, the apparent delay in delivery fed gossip that Mary was not pregnant.
 Susan Clarencieux revealed her doubts to the French ambassador, Antoine de Noailles.
 Mary continued to exhibit signs of pregnancy until July 1555, when her abdomen receded.
 Michieli dismissively ridiculed the pregnancy as more likely to "end in wind rather than anything else".
 It was most likely a false pregnancy, perhaps induced by Mary's overwhelming desire to have a child.
-In August, soon after the disgrace of the false pregnancy, which Mary considered "God's punishment" for her having "tolerated heretics" in her realm, Philip left England to command his armies against France in Flanders.
+In August, soon after the disgrace of the false pregnancy, Philip left England to command his armies against France in Flanders.
 Mary was heartbroken and fell into a deep depression.
-Michieli was touched by the queen's grief; he wrote she was "extraordinarily in love" with her husband and disconsolate at his departure.
+Michieli was touched by the Queen's grief; he wrote she was "extraordinarily in love" with her husband and disconsolate at his departure.

 Elizabeth remained at court until October, apparently restored to favour.
-In the absence of any children, Philip was concerned that one of the next claimants to the English throne after his sister-in-law was Mary, Queen of Scots, who was betrothed to the Dauphin of France.
+In the absence of any children, Philip was concerned that one of the next claimants to the English throne after his sister-in-law was Mary, Queen of Scots, who was betrothed to Francis, Dauphin of France.
 Philip persuaded his wife that Elizabeth should marry his cousin Emmanuel Philibert, Duke of Savoy, to secure the Catholic succession and preserve the Habsburg interest in England, but Elizabeth refused to agree and parliamentary consent was unlikely.